arikat/GapClean/README.md

 ## INSTALLATION:

-1. Download gapclean and the bucket folder and copy both to your local bin.
+1. Download gapclean and the bucket folder and copy both to your local bin (EG: `/usr/local/bin/`)

-2. chmod +x gapclean
+2. `chmod +x gapclean`

 3. scrub behind your ears